• The Hidden Costs of Cheap Wet Wipes What Consumers Need to Know - The Hidden Costs of Cheap Wet Wipes: What Consumers Need to Know

 The increasing usage of inexpensive wet wipes has resulted in an environmental disaster, although consumers may make efforts to reduce their impact:

-• Choose biodegradable wipes produced from plant-based fibers like bamboo or organic cotton, which degrade naturally and do not leave microplastics behind.
+• Choose biodegradable wipes made from plant-based fibers, such as bamboo or organic cotton, which naturally degrade and do not leave microplastics behind.

 • Avoid flushing wipes.
 Even if they are labeled “flushable,” dispose of wipes in the trash to avoid sewage backups.